-Janice Mason Steeves, OSA sums up the what it means to be part of the Ontario Society of Artists best from her own experience:
+Janice Mason Steeves sums up what it means to be part of the Ontario Society of Artists:

 ‘I became a member of the OSA in 1993.
 I wanted to become a member to find approval of my painting skills from this illustrious group.
 To my great surprise, I was accepted into membership.
 Afterwards, I attended the occasional meeting or annual general dinner.
 But it wasn’t until 1998, when urged by a board member, that I decided to take on the position of Vice President.
 That was the best thing I could have done!
 Ernestine Tahedl was the President of the OSA at that time.
 We began to chat on the phone at least once a week, becoming friends and discussing OSA issues.